 - Friendless Background: Connor and Evan but in different ways.
 Connor is a Loner.
 Evan is really shy and lacks self-confidence.

 - Friendship Song: "Sincerely, Me" between Evan and Connor.
-Subverted, in that it's actually just Evan and Jared faking e-mail exchanges to keep up the lie that Evan and Connor were friends.
+It's subverted — Evan and Jared are faking e-mail exchanges to keep up the lie that Evan and Connor were friends.

 - Grief Song:

-- There are a few, most of which are atypical given the unusual circumstances of the musical.
+- There are a few.
+Most of them are atypical given the unusual circumstances of the musical.
 "For Forever" most closely follows the trope, but all the reminiscing in it is in Evan's imagination; he's grieving over someone he never really knew.

 - Defied in "Requiem", in which Zoe refuses to grieve for Connor.♫ Why should I play the grieving girl and lie